 Wind down at bedtime

 A bedtime ritual will help you settle in for a good night’s sleep.
-Try some or all of the following: light an aromatherapy candle (many people find lavender relaxing) and take a soak in a warm bath (add Epsom salts to relax muscles); practice a few gentle yoga poses (find a simple bedtime routine on our website at bit.ly/itmyogasleep); drink a cup of herbal tea (chamomile and valerian are known to aid sleep, we love Pukka’s Night Time blend); read a few chapters of a good book (find our recommended reads at bit.ly/itmnextread) or listen to a bedtime story (try calm.com/ sleep-stories).
+Try some or all of the following: light an aromatherapy candle (many people find lavender relaxing) and take a soak in a warm bath (add Epsom salts to relax muscles); practice a few gentle yoga poses (check out our yoga for sleep poses); drink a cup of herbal tea (chamomile and valerian are known to aid sleep, we love Pukka’s Night Time blend); read a few chapters of a good book (discover the benefits of mindful reading) or listen to a bedtime story (try the Calm app's sleep stories).

 Prepare some nourishing food

 Cooking mindfully could be part of your retreat or, if you prefer, you might like to prepare some nourishing dishes in advance.
 Depending on the weather outside, vegetable soups and salads are simple to make, will keep hunger at bay and are full of goodness.